 Current tenant income restrictions: 40% of units must be occupied by households with incomes at 60% or less of the area median income; or 20% of units must be occupied by households with incomes at 50% or less of area median income; and 25% of units may be occupied by households with unrestricted incomes.
-The balance of the units may be occupied by households with unrestricted incomes.
+The balance of the units may be occupied by households with incomes equal to or less than 100% of the area median income.